-After a stint at Yu-U, chef Yoshikazu Tanaka and his wife Sachi have set up their own, more casual eatery in Hawthorn.
-Tana Cafe aims to bring Japanese-influenced cafe food to the wider community and, boy, is Hawthorn a luckier community for it.
+After a stint at Yu?u, chef Yoshikazu Tanaka and his wife Sachi have set up their own, more casual eatery in Hawthorn.
+Tana Cafe brings Japanese-influenced cafe food to Hawthorn – which is a luckier community for it.

-The menu starts with standard fare like bircher muesli and toast options for breakfast, but the further along you go the more interesting it becomes.
-Try the veggie burger, filled with slices of boiled egg, a potato patty, pastel green avocado mayo, cheese and vegetable trimmings all in a crispy bun.
-There’s Japanese-style potato salad, tamago sandwiches, and keep an eye out for the lunch box special, which alongside plenty of other savoury treats comes with homemade miso soup.
+The menu includes some standard fare like bircher muesli and toast options for breakfast, but also a number of distinctly Japanese dishes, such as the veggie burger – slices of boiled egg, a potato patty, pastel green avocado mayo, cheese and vegetable trimmings all in a crispy bun.
+There’s Japanese-style potato salad, tamago (egg) sandwiches, and lunch box specials, which, alongside plenty of other savoury treats, comes with homemade miso soup.

-As for beverages, be sure to order yourself a matcha latte to accompany your meal.
-These green tea twists on the conventional chai latte are absolute flavour bombs; we promise you won’t be able to stop at one.
-There are plenty of cakes to compliment a hot beverage, too.
-Perhaps a brownie, intriguingly made with soy powder, will tempt you?
+As for beverages, be sure to order yourself a maccha latte to accompany your meal.
+The green tea twist on the conventional chai latte is an absolute flavour bomb.
+There are plenty of cakes to compliment a hot beverage, too – perhaps a brownie, intriguingly made with soy powder, will tempt you?

-The space is small but warm and inviting, with children’s books in both English and Japanese lining the walls and a big round communal table that invites you to exchange friendly greetings with your neighbours.
-This aura of friendliness is really what sets Tana Cafe apart.
-Once you’ve experienced the Tanakas’ hospitality, you’ll want to return again and again.
+The space is small but warm and inviting.
+Children's books in both English and Japanese line the walls and a big round communal table invites you to exchange friendly greetings with your neighbours.
+This aura of friendliness, along with the wonderful food, is really what sets Tana Cafe apart.